ScriptFUSION/Mapper/README.md

 $mappedData = (new Mapper)->map($data, new MyMapping);
 ```

-This supposes we already created a mapping, `MyMapping`, to convert the data.
+This supposes we already created a mapping, `MyMapping`, to convert `$data` into `$mappedData`.

 Mappings
 --------

 Mappings are data transformation descriptions that describe how to convert data from one format to another.
-Mappings are an object wrapper for an array that describes the output format with instructions (hereafter known as *strategies*) that fetch or augment input data.
-To write a mapping we must know the input data format so we can then write an array that represents the desired output format and decorate it with strategies.
+Mappings are an object wrapper for an array, which describes the output format, with [expressions](#expressions) that can fetch and augment input data.
+To write a mapping we must know the input data format so we can write an array that represents the desired output format and decorate it with expressions to transform the input data.

 ### Example